Richard McCallum (politician)

 Richard McCallum (1 August 1863 – 1 February 1940) was a Liberal Party Member of Parliament in New Zealand, and later a member of the Legislative Council.
 A barrister from Blenheim, he held many local positions, including two years as Mayor of Blenheim.
 One of his main interests was the advancement of education.

 Early life

 McCallum was born in 1863 near Blenheim.
-He is the son of Archibald McCallum (1829–1905) from Glasgow, Scotland, who came to New Zealand in 1855 after a year in Victoria, Australia.
+He was the son of Archibald McCallum (1829–1905) from Glasgow, Scotland, who came to New Zealand in 1855 after a year in Victoria, Australia.
 Richard McCallum had four brothers and four sisters.
 He received his education at schools in Blenheim and Renwick.

 McCallum married Winifred Grady from Wellington on 15 September 1892 at the Terrace Congregational Church (located on the corner of Lambton Quay and Bowen Street) in Wellington.
 Although a large church, some 200 people could not get access to it due to overcrowding.
 His wife was a popular singer known beyond the Wellington region.
 Their honeymoon took them to the Hot Lakes district, Napier, Auckland, Sydney, Melbourne, Hobart, and Adelaide.